taoquanyus/GOFuzz/README.md

 # commit records:

+### 6.7b
+change the mutation method of light-fuzz. remove all original mutation methods. identify the start byte and the end byte of queueing.

 ### 6.6b
 remove the deterministic mutations of light fuzz. next step directly parse gradient file and mutate everything.